Growlanser III: The Dual Darkness

-On December 7, 2004, Growlanser III, along with Growlanser II: The Sense of Justice, was released under a single title in North America, titled Growlanser Generations.
+is the third installment to the popular series Growlanser created by Career Soft and published by Atlus, as well as one of the two games released in the United States in Growlanser Generations.
+Growlanser III, along with Growlanser II: The Sense of Justice, was released under a single title in North America as Growlanser Generations in December 2004.
+Growlanser II and III were originally planned for separate American releases by Working Designs.
+Due to opposition from Sony, Working Designs was forced to release both games together.
+Growlanser III takes place in a land suffering from barren soil and food scarcity, where protagonist Slayn Wilder is rescued and nursed back to health by Anette Burns.
+When Anette's nation is attacked by invaders desperate for food, she and Slayn are entrusted with securing alliances before things get worse.
+On their adventure they assemble a group of companions with disparate backgrounds and motivations while delving into the truth of what has happened to their world.

 Gameplay

 Though similar in some ways to its immediate predecessor in the series, some notable changes to the gameplay were made.
 Four characters are now used during battles instead of eight, and the most powerful spells require cooperation between two different characters.
 Additionally, movement through the land now happens on an overland screen rather than on a map with pre-chosen destinations, and the player can now freely move within towns and cities.

-Like in Growlanser II, a character's most notable piece of equipment is his/her Ring Weapon.
+Like in Growlanser II, a character's most notable piece of equipment is their Ring Weapon.
 Each Ring Weapon grants different stat bonuses and has three gem slots.
 Each gem slot has a level from 0 to 9.
 If the slot is level 0, no gem can be equipped there, but otherwise the slot can be equipped with a gem of the slot's level or lower.
 These gems can grant a variety of benefits, such as increasing the damage dealt by a character or decreasing the cost of casting spells.